oshaw1/SyncScribe/README.md

 To start using Sync Scribe, simply visit our website at [https://syncscribe.com](https://syncscribe.com) and create an account.
 Once you're logged in, you can begin creating, editing, and collaborating on notes instantly.

+To launch the app locally move backend/.ebextensions/docker-compose.yml > SyncScribe/docker-compose.yml

+Then run from root: docker-compose up --build
 ## Contributing

 We welcome contributions from the open-source community to enhance Sync Scribe and make it even better.
 If you have ideas for new features, improvements, or bug fixes, please follow these steps: